remy/remysharp.com/public/blog/the-one-where-we-did-two-days.md

 The 2016 edition of [ffconf](https://ffconf.org) ran over two days.
 But it wasn't a two day event, it was a one day event, *run twice*.
 This was a thing that Julie and I had wanted to do since 2013.

-The result has two very different experiences.
+After all was said and done, I came away with two very personal and different experiences, one from the 4 month lead up, and one for the event itself.

 I wanted to share both with you.

 ## A short backstory